XO, Kitty: Surprisingly very gay!

 So as Kitty takes on the role of the official matchmaker at KISS, secrets and hidden feelings begin to surface.
 Kitty thinks she loves Dae, and in a way she does, but once they officially get together, things start to take a turn for the worse when she discovers that while spending time with Yuri, she began to develop romantic feelings for her too.

 Yep, you read that right, our girl is bisexual.
 This particular aspect of Kitty’s character introduces yet another layer of self-discovery and identity exploration that we weren’t expecting from this show, but that we think it’s extremely important.
-Having bisexual representation on mainstream TV is still hard, but having it on a main characters is even harder, so kudos to the XO, Kitty team for giving us an openly bisexual main character to root for.
+Having bisexual representation on mainstream TV is still hard, but having it on a main character is even harder, so kudos to the XO, Kitty team for giving us an openly bisexual main character to root for.

 But anygays, Kitty’s life in Seul is, simply put, complicated.
 She’s barely passing her classes, she’s trying to figure out who her mother was and why she and Yuri’s mother fell apart, she’s having a sexual identity crisis, and to top it off, she’s in the middle of a love polygon.
 Because, yes, folks, this show doesn’t have the usual love triangle where the main protagonist will have to choose between two amazing people (Dae and Yuri), but there’s a third one in the mix.

 Who that is?
 We won’t tell you, you know our strict policy about spoilers, so you’ll have to watch the show to find out.
-Just know that our team wouldn’t be mad if she ended up with that person instead of the other two because there’s A LOT of chemistry there, but for now we’re 100% team Yuri.
+Just know that our team wouldn’t be mad if she ended up with that person instead of the other two because there’s A LOT of chemistry there, but for now, we’re 100% team Yuri.

-While XO, Kitty may not break new ground in the coming-of-age genre, it does excels at portraying relatable characters regardless of age.
+While XO, Kitty may not break new ground in the coming-of-age genre, it does excel at portraying relatable characters regardless of age.
 Each character is given unique traits and behaviors that add authenticity to the narrative, making it easy for viewers to connect with their individual journeys.

 One of the highlights of the show for us is its strong connection to South Korea.
 For K-drama enthusiasts, the series becomes a must-watch, as it beautifully showcases Korean culture, not to mention the stunning backdrop of Seoul.
 In our opinion, this cultural immersion adds a refreshing aspect to the overall narrative.